 - Lay the butter slices on top of each slice of cushaw.
 Larger pieces get two slices of butter….smaller pieces get 1.
 And your personal piece you already picked out gets 3 slices of butter.

 - Pour the heavy cream around the edges of the pan…and then come back a second time and do another round with the half & half.
 The liquid will come up to about half way up the sides of the cushaw.

-- Cover the dish with foil and bake for 1 hour, or until incredibly tender when pierced with a fork.
+- Cover the dish with foil and bake for 45 minutes to 1 hour, until incredibly tender when pierced with a fork.
 Then remove the foil and bake for 10 minutes more.
 Serve immediately.